Notice of Pre-AIA or AIA Status

 Greyscale

 the first print layer and the second print layer have a same color (Ikeda par.
-54: with the print pattern formed in monochrome of the same color as the ground color of the base body of the articles, there is obtained an appearance of the decorative layer only by the differences of the glossy degree).
+54: with the print pattern formed in monochrome of the same color as the ground color of the base body of the articles, there is obtained an appearance of the decorative layer only by the differences of the glossy degree); and

-Therefore, it would have been obvious before the effective filing date of the claimed invention to a person having ordinary skill in the art to modify the disclosure of Lee, by forming a pattern in monochrome of the same color as the ground color of the base body, as suggested by Ikeda, in order to obtain an appearance of the decorative layer only by the differences of the glossy degree and therefore provide the products with modern and new feelings and unique feeling imparted thereto, and in order to provide the expression of design variation of a decorative layer accomplished and a touch feeling of the decorative layer improved because of unevenness formed thereon (Ikeda par.
+Therefore, it would have been obvious before the effective filing date of the claimed invention to a person having ordinary skill in the art to modify the disclosure of Lee, by incorporating the teachings of Ikeda into the disclosure of Lee, in order to obtain an appearance of the decorative layer only by the differences of the glossy degree and therefore provide the products with modern and new feelings and unique feeling imparted thereto, and in order to provide the expression of design variation of a decorative layer accomplished and a touch feeling of the decorative layer improved because of unevenness formed thereon (Ikeda par.
 19, 54).
 This motivation is supported by KSR exemplary rationale (G) Some teaching, suggestion, or motivation in the prior art that would have led one of ordinary skill to modify the prior art reference or to combine prior art reference teachings to arrive at the claimed invention.
 MPEP 2141 (III).

 Lee as modified does not explicitly teach: "a gloss of the first print layer is greater than a gloss of the second print layer".